 It’s not the cheapest or even the most practical, but it is unquestioningly good.

-If you have a lot of money, or make a lot of money from DJing, this should be your on your bucket list.
+Recommendation: If you have a lot of money, or make a lot of money from DJing, this should be your on your bucket list.

-2nd Pick: Native Instruments Traktor Kontrol S8
+2nd Pick: NI Traktor Kontrol S8

 Traktor Kontrol S8 is NI’s flagship controller.
 Thanks to its close integration, the S8 is easily the best Traktor controller money can buy.